Kurrawong/gswa-rdf-delta-consumer/db_trigger/README.md

 Note that the database function app trigger is not supported on the flex consumption plan.
 See https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan#considerations.

-This function app has been tested with the App Service plan.
+This function app has been tested with the App Service plan deployed in the Canada Central region.
+Some configuration settings are not supported in the Australian regions.

 ## Configuration